-UIT’s and specifically UPEC have an amazing repertoire of tricks and defences, … almost certainly more we haven’t discovered yet.
+UIT’s and specifically UPEC have an amazing repertoire of tricks and defences, almost certainly more we have not discovered yet.

 The search for an effective, safe, long-lasting vaccine is still going on.

-Remember, though, that whilst the scientists continue their quest, there are simple, safe and cost-effective treatments available right now … Waterfall D-Mannose.
+Remember, though, that while the scientists continue their quest, there are simple, safe and cost-effective treatments available right now, D-Mannose.